OlympusDAO/verified-ohmies/backend/README.md

 The following secrets need to be defined in the GitHub repo in order for continuous deployment to be successful:

-Vercel:

 - `VERCEL_ORG_ID`: The Vercel org ID
 - `VERCEL_PROJECT_ID`: The Vercel project ID for the backend
 - `VERCEL_TOKEN`:

-The following environment variables need to be present in GitHub Actions, and will be passed to Vercel.

 - `JWT_SECRET`: the JWT secret shared between the backend and discord.
 See [above](#JWT)
 - `DISCORD_BOT_TOKEN`:
 - `DISCORD_SERVER_ID`: Right-click your server on Discord and select Copy ID to get this